-The Barbican Centre opened by HM The Queen on 3 March 1982.
+The Barbican Centre was opened by HM The Queen on 3 March 1982.
 The Barbican's architects were able to work on a new site, utilising the ground that was destroyed by the Blitz in World War Two.
 The Barbican Centre contains a concert hall, two theatres, three cinemas, two art galleries, a public lending library and conversatory.
-You can definitely spend a day at the Barbican.

 The Barbican may not be the prettiest venue; it was voted "London's ugliest building" in 2003.
 But, its stand-out architectural design makes it an integral part of London's skyline.